M5 motorway: Construction

-The Chelston (Taunton) to Willand eleven-mile section started in November 1973, being built by Tarmac.
+The Chelston (Taunton) to Cullompton Twenty-mile section started in November 1973, being built by Tarmac.
 It was to finish by the end of 1976.

 The northern section from Chelston to Sampford Peverell was the last eight-mile section to reach Exeter, being planned to open in late October 1976.
 The section would open on Thursday 21 October 1976, a month early.

 The section from Sampford Peverell to Willand was three miles.
 The northbound side opened on Tuesday 6 July 1976 at 6am, and the southbound side opened on Thursday 8 July 1976 at 4pm, being five months early.

 The short section between junctions 27 and 29 was built between 1967 and 1969, by Devon County Council, as the A38 Cullompton Bypass, with the intention that it should become part of the M5.
 The termini for this section have since been removed, although part of the southern terminal roundabout is now used as an emergency access.
 The section was developed to motorway standards, and incorporated into the M5 in 1975.

-Around Exminster, the M5 was originally planned to demolish most of north part of village, taking 25 houses and the Stowey Arms pub.
-On 27 March 1972 it was decided re-route the motorway at a cost of £1m, as a deep cutting would need to be dug through a hill.
+Around Exminster, the M5 was originally planned to demolish most of the north part of the village, taking 25 houses and the Stowey Arms pub.
+On 27 March 1972, it was decided re-route the motorway at a cost of £1m, as a deep cutting would need to be dug through a hill.
 The new route was announced in mid-September 1972.
-On Friday 27 May 1977, the final section from Sandy Gate to Pearce's Hill, at Exminster, opened. being 3.5 miles (5.8km).
-There was now 355 miles to Carlisle, and 405 miles of dual carriageway to Plymouth.
+On Friday 27 May 1977, the final 3.5 mi section from Sandy Gate to Pearce's Hill, at Exminster, opened.
+There was now 355 mi to Carlisle, and 405 mi of dual carriageway to Plymouth.
 The section was opened by the Prime Minister, Jim Callaghan.